MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zoom.md

     <!--Tbd screenshot-->

-You're redirected to the Zoom page while the process continues. <!--do they need to do anything there? can we get a screenshot?-->
+    You're redirected to the Zoom page, where you're prompted to accept the connection.

+1. Accept the connection in Zoom.

    > [!NOTE]
    >